infantiablue/techika/src/blog/posts/follow-your-passion.md

 Good advice should not shame people for choosing stability.
 A job that pays the bills can protect the time and peace of mind needed to build skill elsewhere.
 Sometimes the responsible choice is to keep a reliable income while exploring an interest slowly.

 This is not abandoning passion.
 It is giving it a chance to survive.

-## Skill Connects Interest to Usefulness

-Interest becomes more valuable when it meets a real need.

-Someone may enjoy visual design.
-That interest becomes a stronger career path when they can help a company explain a complicated product, make a website easier to use, or make information more accessible.
-Someone may enjoy programming.
-That interest becomes more useful when they can build reliable tools, understand users, and solve problems that others will pay to remove.

-A useful career sits near the overlap of three questions:

-1. What do I care enough about to keep learning?
-2. What can I become reliably good at?
-3. What problem can I solve that people or organizations value enough to support?

-The answers can change over time.
-That is normal.

 ## Opportunity Is Not Distributed Equally